 You may have other symptoms, depending on the organ where the cancer has spread.

-If you’re worried about a lingering cough, see a doctor to discuss possible causes and treatment.
-If you’re coughing up blood, see a doctor right away.
+If you’re worried about a lingering cough, speak with your doctor to discuss possible causes and treatment.
+If you’re coughing up blood, talk with a doctor right away.

 If lung cancer is suspected because of your symptoms or your lung cancer risk, there are many tests your doctor may order to determine if it’s cancer or something else.
 Diagnostic tests include: